What is Course Reserves?

 |E-books, library subscribed electronic articles||Request Form for Electronic Reserve|

 - Fill in the course information on the upper part of the form.
-You may enter “none” if course code or course number is not applicable.
-Enter your e-mail address if you want to receive a copy of the request form that you have sent.
-Except for e-mail, all other fields are mandatory.
+You may enter “none” if course ID or course name is not applicable.
+All other fields are mandatory.

 - For Print Reserve, you may complete the information about the reserve materials in English or Chinese: author, title, call number, loan rule, etc. Then click on Submit button.
 If you want to request multiple items, check the button Yes next to Add More Record at the bottom of the form.
 Lecture notes, journal articles, problem sets and solution and personal books, etc. may also be put on reserve.
 Send the materials to the Library would like to put the materials on reserve after submitting the Request form.